The Co-operative Group: Beginnings (1844–1938)

 There was a great deal of consideration on the role of the CWS in the British co-operative movement around the turn of the twentieth century.
 Many, fiercely local, societies saw the CWS as a valuable supplier but did not want to exclusively purchase produce from them owing to perceptions of high cost (mostly transport costs) and unreliable quality – some things the CWS were at pains to resolve.
 In contrast to this, the CWS had its aim to be the centrepoint for the whole co-operative movement in the UK and lobbied hard for loyalty from co-ops.
 To this end, they started to assist the local retail societies in more ways than simply as a wholesaler.
 The CWS Bank, the precursor to The Co-operative Bank, financed loans for societies to use for expansion through purchasing new buildings, land or new equipment.
-After the acquisition of the Co-operative Insurance Society in 1913, the CWS also provided insurance services to members and the CWS also began providing legal services – all businesses which form parts of the Co-operative Group today.
+After the acquisition of the Co-operative Insurance Society in 1913, the CWS also provided insurance services to members and the CWS also began providing legal services – all businesses which influence the formation of the Co-operative Group today.
 It was hoped that these financial ties, as well as the CWS corporate dividend, would increase loyalty to the CWS.